Love Affair with a Grasshopper

 Kathryn xoxo

 Readers may be interested to know that, for now, used copies of Plant Whatever Brings You Joy: Blessed Wisdom from the Garden are available on Amazon from third party sellers of books, at reduced prices.
 New copies may be secured from Gallery Bookshop in downtown Mendocino.
 You can order from them by contacting them directly.
-I am in the process of making the audible book available on Amazon and am planning on later making a print and demand version available.
+I am in the process of making the audible book available on Amazon and am planning on later making a print on demand version available.
 Thanks for your support over the years.
 Watch me grow!

 High Desert Skies!